Nepal : South Asia Subregional Economic Cooperation Mugling–Pokhara Highway Improvement Phase 1 Project

 |Project Rationale and Linkage to Country/Regional Strategy||

 Nepal is landlocked and bordered to the north by the People''s Republic of China, and to the south, east, and west by India.
 Consequently, Nepal relies heavily on its direct neighbors for international trade, mainly India which traded 65% of Nepal's imports and 58% of its exports in fiscal year (FY) 2018.
-The economy of Nepal is hampered by its inadequate infrastructure network, which results in high operating costs and travel times, and (i) constrains the development of competitive export supply chains, (ii) hinders the exploitation of its natural resources and tourism potential, and (iii) impedes regional integration and trade with indirect neighbors.
-The gross domestic product (GDP) grew by 4.5% annually between FY2008 and FY2018, and is forecast to grow by 6.2% in FY2019, but depends on exogenous factors such as rainfall and remittances; the agriculture sector still employed 69.4% of the labor force in FY2015.
+Gross domestic product (GDP) grew by 4.5% annually from FY2008 to FY2018 and at 7.1% in FY2019.
+However, GDP largely depends on exogenous factors, such as remittances, which accounted for 25.1% of GDP in FY2018; and rainfall, as agriculture accounted for 27% of GDP in FY2018 and employed 69.4% of the labor force in FY2015.
+Nepal's' economy suffers from a lack of competitiveness and is particularly hampered by its deficient infrastructure network and the resulting high operating costs and travel times, which (i) constrain the development of competitive export supply chains, (ii) hinder the exploitation of its natural resources and tourism potential, and (iii) impede regional integration and trade with indirect neighbors.

 Transport connectivity within Nepal and with neighboring countries improved

 Physical connectivity and multimodal linkages for land-based transport along major trade routes enhanced

 Efficiency and safety of the road transport system improved

 |Progress Toward Outcome||Achieving the targets needs full completion of the project.|

 Road network upgraded and maintained